Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 (August 16, 1966)

 It is difficult to determine if Motti Hod really believed such a feat could be pulled off.
-Ezer Weizmann, who took over command of the Israeli Air force from Hod, told Amit the same thing shortly before the Six-Day War.
+Ezer Weizman, who took over command of the Israeli Air Force from Hod, told Amit the same thing shortly before the Six-Day War.
 If it could be done, the Israelis would then have access to the secrets of the most advanced fighter planes the Arab states possessed at the time - and according to the Russians, the most advanced strike aircraft in the world.

-The Russians, of course, were aware of the risks they were taking by stationing MiG’s outside of their own borders in the service of foreign armies.
+The Russians, of course, were aware of the risks they were taking by stationing MiGs outside of their own borders in the service of foreign armies.
 Security was thus extremely tight - and the Russians were often responsible for it.
-This in turn bred resentment among certain elements of their Arab beneficiaries, who were sometimes angered by the greater authority the Russians exerted at their own Syrian, Egyptian or Iraqi air bases than they did themselves.
-Still, appointment to a MiG-21 squadron “was the highest honor that could be granted to a pilot.
+This, in turn, bred resentment among certain elements of their Arab beneficiaries, who were sometimes angered by the greater authority the Russians exerted at their own Syrian, Egyptian, or Iraqi air bases than they did themselves.
+Still, appointment to a MiG-21 squadron was the highest honor that could be granted to a pilot.
 These were not the kind of men who could be bribed or would talk loosely in public.
 As a result, neither Mossad nor Military Intelligence had made any progress at all.”
 They had tried a few times before.
-Through the services of an Egyptian-born Armenian by the name of Jean Thomas, the Israelis had tried to pay an Egyptian Air Force pilot 1 million dollars to defect to Israel with his MiG-21 in the early 1960’s.
+Through the services of an Egyptian-born Armenian by the name of Jean Thomas, the Israelis had tried to pay an Egyptian Air Force pilot 1 million dollars to defect to Israel with his MiG-21 in the early 1960s.
 The pilot refused, Jean Thomas and several accomplices were caught, and Thomas and two of his accomplices were hanged in December 1962.

 Another attempt to convince two Iraqi pilots to defect to Israel didn’t work either.
 But the third attempt did.